 The last step in safety planning addresses the issue of access to lethal means.
-This step is left for last because it may be the most delicate step for many patients, and perhaps the most critical.
+This step may be the most delicate step for many patients, and perhaps the most critical.
 The stronger the collaboration between the provider and the patient, the greater the likelihood the patient will relinquish his or her access to lethal means.
 If the patient has expressed any suicidal ideation, described a specific plan to use lethal means or has experimented with lethal means (e.g., deliberate self-cutting, loading a gun) it is essential to inquire about whether those specific means are available and to eliminate access to them while they are at risk.
-Lethal means may include guns (ask about all guns in the home or that a patient may have access to elsewhere), ammunition, medications (prescription as well as overthe-counter), knives, razors, etc. It is important to help the patient's permission, contact family members or other persons within the patient's support system in order to assist with temporarily limiting access.47 Discussing lethal means with your patient is not a time for debating social issues around firearm ownership.
+Lethal means may include guns (ask about all guns in the home or that a patient may have access to elsewhere), ammunition, medications (prescription as well as over-the-counter), knives, razors, etc. It is important to help the patient identify whom they will entrust with these items until they can be safely returned.
+With the patient's permission, contact family members or other persons within the patient's support system in order to assist with temporarily limiting access.
+Discussing lethal means with your patient is not a time for debating social issues around firearm ownership.
 Counseling on access to lethal means is a time to work with the patient to identify strategies to temporarily make their environment safe during periods of crisis.